byzer-org/byzer-doc/byzer-lang/en-us/grammar/register.md

 select plusFun(1,2) as res from dataTable as output;
 ```

-A variable can hold multiple methods, which are then registered separately:
+A variable can refer to multiple methods, and then register separately:

 ```sql
 set plusFun='''